Projection-free Online Learning with Arbitrary Delays: Main Results

-As presented in (\ref{sec2-eq1}) and (\ref{sec2-eq2}), the original OFW for convex losses requires the gradient $\g_t$ before making the decision $\x_{t+1}$.
-However, in the problem of OCO with unknown delays, this requirement is not necessarily satisfied, because the player actually receives gradients $\{\g_k|k\in\F_t\}$ at each round $t$, which may not contain $\g_t$.
-To address this limitation, we propose a natural generalization of OFW to this delayed problem, which is described as follows.
+and $\eta,\sigma_t$ are two parameters.
+Notice that according to (\ref{sec2-eq2}), OFW for convex losses requires the gradient $\nabla f_t(\x_t)$ before making the decision $\x_{t+1}$.
+However, in the problem of OCO with arbitrary delays, this requirement is not necessarily satisfied, because the player actually receives gradients $\{\nabla f_k(\x_k)|k\in\F_t\}$ at each round $t$, which may not contain the gradient $\nabla f_t(\x_t)$.

-The main idea is to update the decision similar to OFW for each received gradient, and play the latest decision for each round.
+To address this limitation, our main idea is to update the decision similar to OFW for each received gradient, and play the latest decision for each round.
 In this way, there exist some intermediate decisions that are not really played.
 To facilitate presentations, we introduce an additional notation $\y_\tau$ to denote the $\tau$-th intermediate decision.
 Moreover, we denote the sum of $\tau$ received gradients by $\bar{\g}_\tau$.
 Initially, we choose an arbitrary vector $\y_1\in\K$ and set $\tau=1,\bar{\g}_0=\mathbf{0}$.
-At each round $t=1,\dots,T$, we play the latest decision $\x_t=\y_{\tau}$ and query the gradient $\g_t=\nabla f_t(\x_t)$.
+At each round $t=1,\dots,T$, we play the latest decision $\x_t=\y_{\tau}$ and query the gradient $\nabla f_t(\x_t)$.
 Then, we receive delayed gradients that are queried in a set of rounds $\F_t$, and perform the following steps for each received gradient.